Laurelai/ggautoblocker/README.md

 #### Dependencies

 Requires Net::Twitter which has a huge level of crazy deps.
+Full dep list here http://pastebin.com/raw.php?i=xujUdfgd

 If you add CHSommers or Adam Baldwin back to the list of users, it's going to take a really long time to run because of API limits.
 Ugh.
 Literally the worst, Twitter.
 Be less annoying.